-Here's all you need to know about David Byrne's American Utopia; the new show that blurs the lines between live music and live theatre...
+Here's all you need to know about David Byrne's American Utopia; the new show that blurs the lines between live music and live theatre.

 Having extensively toured his latest production in 27 countries in 2018, New Wave icon David Byrne has successfully made Broadway his new home.
-His theatrical concert, entitled David Byrne’s American Utopia, celebrates the former Talking Heads star’s seventh solo album and has been rocking the Hudson Theatre since October 4.
-After opening to glowing reviews on October 20, his loyal fan base will be pleased to know that this limited engagement has extended through February 16, 2020.
+His theatrical concert, entitled David Byrne’s American Utopia, celebrated the former Talking Heads star’s seventh solo album and rocked the Hudson Theatre since October 4.
+David Byrne’s American Utopia is now returning to Broadway for 2021.

 Through song and spoked word, he describes how each part of the brain connects and communicates with its other parts and its surroundings and that this connectivity is at its peak during infancy and regrettably diminishes with age.
 Gradually, the eleven other members - singers and musicians - of the cast enter the stage through the metallic chain curtains that surround it.
 All dressed in the same silvery grey suits as Byrne and barefoot too, there is a common unity in their humanity, and yet each member is also uniquely different.
 The cast is diverse in terms of race, gender and sexuality and, over the course of 1 hour and 45 minutes, Byrne offers a utopic picture of how we can connect to each other as humans.

 The show has enlisted Tony-nominated director Alex Timbers as its production consultant, nurturing its theatrical elements, as well as choreographer Annie-B Parson, who keeps the entire cast in constant movement and fluidity.
 The result is a mesmerizing piece of performance art that has long been common place Off-Off-Broadway, now awarded a mainstream showcase which broadens the horizons for Broadway theatre as we know it.

 After the group disbanded in 1991, Byrne went on to enjoy a tremendous solo career and he was finally inducted (with Talking Heads) into the Rock and Roll Hall of Fame in 2002.
 Broadway fans will also appreciate his ventures into the world of theatre, most notably with his score for the smash hit, immersive production of Here Lies Love which staged acclaimed runs at New York’s Public Theater, London’s National Theatre and in Seattle.

-Kudos to David Byrne for continually insisting on pushing the envelope when it comes to the possibilities of performance, using his status to shine a light on an art form that is so often considered niche or is frequently overlooked.
+From blinding to atmospheric, the variety of lighting effects (and the moods they create) is astounding.
+David Byrne uses his status to shine a light on an art form that is so often considered niche or is frequently overlooked.

-Who would we recommend it to?
+Who would we recommend David Byrne's American Utopia to?

-Take a look at our VIDEO guide to David Byrne's American Utopia here...
+Take a look at our video guide to David Byrne's American Utopia here.

 (Photos by Matthew Murphy)